google/tsec/README.md

 }
 ```

-Make sure you have the entry `json "conformanceExemptionPath":
-"./exemption_list.json"` added in your `tsconfig.json`.

 The exemption list supports the glob syntax.
 For example, if you want to
 completely disable a check, you can write: